webctor/disney-dogs-api/README.md

 # Duration

-In our tests, we found it to take us about 4 hours to build.
-We encourage you to spend enough time to polish/document/test your app.
+In our tests, we found it to take us about 4 to 6 hours to build, however, we encourage you to spend enough time to polish/document/test your app.
 Commit times will be considered when ranking your solutions but meeting all requirements is paramount.
 Please email us when all requirements are met.
 The timestamp of your last commit will be used to gage how long you worked on this project.